-He was an active member of the legal team in Vodak v.
+Brad was part of the legal team in Vodak v.
 City of Chicago, a class action lawsuit against the City of Chicago which settled for $6.2 million.
-The case dealt with 800 demonstrators opposing the U.S. invasion of Iraq who were arrested by the Chicago Police Department.
+That case dealt with 800 demonstrators opposing War in Iraq who were wrongfully arrested by the Chicago Police Department.
 Other notable cases he has worked on include the “NATO 3,” the First Amendment challenge brought by Occupy Chicago activists and the defense of Muhammad Salah, who was charged with material support for terrorism for providing aid to Palestinian communities.

 Brad’s legal interests also include aspects of animal law, particularly the criminalization of animal rights activists.
 He has studied and written about the Animal Enterprise Terrorism Act (AETA) and has worked on cases defending animal liberation activists who were charged under the AETA.